-Why do so many people fail the GED tests on the first try?
+Why do so many people fail the GED test on the first try?
 Many students believe that learning facts is more important than learning how to think about information, but actually, the thinking process is much more important than learning facts.
-Passing the GED Test is about critical thinking.
+Passing the GED test is about critical thinking.

 The problem is that many people study the wrong things.
 They memorize rules and learn by rote.
 The good news is that you don't need to do boring memorization.
 It's actually easier to learn thinking skills and learn to understand ideas about math and language, instead of just learning facts or memorizing information.

 The GED test is primarily a test of thinking skills.
-There are five subject area tests in reading, writing, mathematics, science, and social studies, but the emphasis of these tests is not generally on remembering facts or knowing specific pieces of information.
-Instead, the tests focus on test-takers’ thinking skills, such as the ability to solve problems, interpret information, and evaluate explanations.
+There are four subject area tests in Reasoning Through Language Arts (RLA), mathematical reasoning, science, and social studies, but the emphasis of these tests is not generally on remembering facts or knowing specific pieces of information.
+Instead, the tests focus on test-takers' thinking skills, such as the ability to solve problems, interpret information, and evaluate explanations.

-The GED Academy focuses on these critical thinking skills, which are really the skills you need to get GED-ready, the skills the GED test is designed to measure.
-GED students need to learn critical thinking skills in every discipline.
+The GED Academy focuses on these critical thinking skills, which are really the skills you need to get GED test-ready, the skills the GED test is designed to measure.
+GED test students need to learn critical thinking skills in every discipline.
 In other words, students need to learn to think things through.
-It’s a lot easier than people imagine… it’s even fun.
+It's a lot easier than people imagine…it can even be fun.